 Get Construction Insurance From JMG

-Reach out to the professionals at JMG Insurance Agency for more information on who needs this kind of coverage.
+Reach out to the professionals at JMG Insurance Corp for more information on who needs this kind of coverage.
 Since 1916, we have been committed to providing high-quality insurance solutions to clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.

 If you’re a builder, contractor, or any other type of worker in the construction industry, you will benefit significantly from acquiring coverage.
 Our policies include coverage areas such as builder’s risk insurance and general liability insurance.